 Whatever else this story may have meant for Plato, it certainly functions on one level as an allegory of education, and the role that philosophers serve in pointing us to ultimate forms.
 Today our parents, teachers, and clergy are reminiscent of Plato’s philosophers, who keep dragging us into the light, sometimes against our will.
 When our eyes are still unaccustomed to looking upon higher things, the transitory things of this world (e.g. things like fast-food, television, popular music, computer games) seem more real to us.
-And yet our teachers drag us away from these vanities into the world of liberal arts, a world that will be freeing if we surrender to it long enough for our eyes to become accustomed to its light.
+And yet our teachers drag us away from these vanities into the world of liberal arts, a world that will free us if we surrender to it long enough for our eyes to become accustomed to its light.
 In a similar way, our parents force us to develop good habits—habits that seem monotonous and unexciting at times—in order that we may experience the liberating effects of virtue.

 That is not all there is to Plato’s allegory of the cave.
 Once the liberated man can fully see and understand, he has pity for the remaining cave-dwellers.
 He returns to the cave with a message of liberation.
-He explains to the other prisoners that there is a reality for which the shadows on the wall are but a dim reflection.
+He explains to the other prisoners that there is a reality of which the shadows on the wall are but a dim reflection.
 Yet unable to imagine anything beyond their present world of shadows, the prisoners prefer to remain in the cave.
-They have mistaken the world of appearance for the reality itself.
+They have mistaken the world of appearances for the reality itself.